Navigate Our Organization

 Strong Work

-• Nearly 6,000 member activations whereby our members interacted with state and federal policymakers through meetings, sign-on letters, appropriation requests, emails, phone calls, public statements, and legislative testimony.
+• Over 3,000 member activations whereby our members interacted with state and federal policymakers through Zoom and in-person meetings, sign-on letters, appropriation requests, emails, phone calls, public statements, and legislative testimony

-• 55 research reports released, covering topics such as early care and education, nutrition, and K-12 education
+• 59 research reports, covering topics such as early care and education, home visiting, early childhood mental health, and nutrition

-• 704 media hits, reaching an audience of nearly 80M
+• 784 total media hits, reaching an audience of nearly 82M

 Strong Impact